MahdiManik/course-registration-with-react/README.md

 ## Documentation

 2,
-In my project, I first used useStatus, an empty array, then distracted it into two arrays called "data" and "setData," and last used "useEffect" to "fetch" the data from the fake data. and data provide the "setDatas", after which I run a loop in data to find all of the data for each element, I utilize the data.
+In my project, I first used useStatus, an empty array, then distracted it into two arrays called "data" and "setData," and last used "useEffect" to "fetch" the data from the fake data. and data provide the "setData", after which I run a loop in data to find all of the data for each element, I utilize the data.